nabitanvir/raspberryHi/README.md

 ## Secondary Tasks:
 - [ ] Build a home for Berry!

-Documentation on how to develop/build this on your own will be included in the repository.
+Documentation on how to develop/build this on your own will be included in the GUIDE.txt file.